AarynSmith/aarynsmith.github.io/content/blog/go-rest-api-part-3.md

 ## Conclusion

 We've expanded on our server adding the ability replace and update users.
-Woo! we've got a mostly working API now.
+Woo!
+We've got a mostly working API now.
 Next we'll add some tests to our project to verify all our API endpoints perform the way we expect them to work.

 Here is a gist of our [main.go](https://gist.github.com/AarynSmith/2f09d3d2eace746e77e96c8f2ecf60c1#file-main-go) from this post.